 We supported the development of Preston’s Credit Union called Clevr Money, through encouraging workplace saving by our employees and those of other organisations.

-We have partnered with other Preston anchor institutions to redirect more of the money which we are all spending on goods and services back into the local economy, buying from local suppliers, investing in local supply chains and improving local economic competitiveness.
+We have partnered with other Preston anchor institutions to understand the impact on the local economy of the money we are spending on goods and services, increasing capacity of SMEs, encouraging local supply chains and improving local economic competitiveness.

 We have invested the value of the City Council’s city centre sites and property assets, along with those of Homes England and other partners in the Preston, South Ribble and Lancashire City Deal helping lever in new investment to the area.

 We have transferred ownership of Preston’s listed Bus Station to Lancashire County Council, securing substantial additional investment in the fabric and operation of the bus hub which will include the creation of new youth facilities and new public open space.

 We have transferred ownership of the Guild Hall to the private sector, securing additional investment in new retail, leisure and business activities.

 We have entered into an innovative partnership with Lancashire County Council for the joint management of the Harris Museum and Art Gallery, which will now be run as a single entity with one staffing and management structure, providing arts, culture and library facilities in a seamless way.